Deformations of holomorphic pseudo-symplectic Poisson manifolds

-By definition, a \emph{pseudo-symplectic} manifold is a compact complex manifold $X$ satisfying the $\del\bar\del$ lemma, endowed with a (holomorphic) Poisson structure $\Pi\in H^0(\bigwedge\limits^2 T_X)$ which is generically of full rank $2n:=\dim(X)$.
+By definition, a \emph{pseudo-symplectic} \footnote{sometimes called log-symplectic in the literature} manifold is a compact complex manifold $X$ satisfying the $\del\bar\del$ lemma, endowed with a (holomorphic) Poisson structure $\Pi\in H^0(\bigwedge\limits^2 T_X)$ which is generically of full rank $2n:=\dim(X)$.
 This implies that $\Pi$ degenerates along a (possibly trivial) anticanonical Pfaffian divisor $D$ is trivial precisely when $\Pi$ is a symplectic Poisson structure.
-We will say that $(X, \Pi)$ is \emph{Pfaffian-normal} or \emph{P-normal} if $D=\pf(\Pi)$ is reduced with (local) normal crossings, and $D$ is smooth at every point where $\Pi$ has corank exactly 2.
-Note that it follows from Weinstein's structure theorem for Poisson structures that, locally at every {smooth} point of $D$ there is a local coordinate system in which $\Pi$ has the form \eqspl{normal-form-eq}{ x_1\del_{x_1}\wedge\del_{x_2}+\del_{x_3}\wedge\del_{x_4}+...+\del_{x_{2n-1}}\wedge \del_{x_{2n}}. } In particular, $\Pi$ has corank exactly 2 at smooth points of $D$.
-The P-normal hypothesis means that $\Pi$ has corank $>2$ at all singular points of $D$.
-It turns out that when $\Pi$ is P-normal, the singularities of $D$ are not 'accidental' and in fact are locally constant over the Poisson moduli.
-This leads one to suspect the singular strata of a normally-crossing $D$ may represent some kind of characteristic class associated to $\Pi$, even though these singular strata fail to have the generic codimension in terms of the rank of the tensor $\Pi$ considered as skew-symmetric bundle map.
-One result in this direction is given in Proposition \ref{obstruction-prop} below, which gives a Chern-polynomial obstruction to the smoothness (even in codimension 3) of $D$ (i.e. when the polynomial is nonzero, the singular locus of $D$ has codimension 3 in $D$ (codimension 4 in $X$)).
+We will denote by $\pf^k(\Pi)$ the locus where $\Pi$ has corank $2k$ or more; in terms of a skew-symmetric matrix representation of $\Pi$, $\pf^k(\Pi)$ is the locus defined by the $(2k)\times(2k)$ minors based on the same set of rows as columns.
+Our interest in this paper is in deformations of pseudo-symplectic Poisson manifolds whose Pfaffian divisor has mild singularities.
+A strong form of mildness is the following. \begin{defn}A pseudo-symplectic Poisson manifold $(X, \Pi)$ is said to be \emph{Pfaffian-normal} or \emph{P-normal} if $D=\pf(\Pi)$ is reduced with (local) normal crossings, and $D$ is smooth at every point where $\Pi$ has corank exactly 2. \end{defn} \begin{remarks*} (i) The P-normal hypothesis means, besides normal crossings for $D$, that $\Pi$ has corank $>2$ at all singular points of $D$.
+Thus, for example, the Poisson structure $x_1x_2\del_{x_1}\wedge\del_{x_2}$ on the plane is not P-normal, though its Pfaffian has normal crossings.
+On the other hand, the product of smooth surfaces each endowed with a smooth anticanonical divisor admits a natural P-normal Poisson structure.